 IMRT (Intensity Modulated Radiation Therapy) – With IMRT, radiation is broken up into thousands of thin beams that can enter the body at different angles to penetrate the tumor.
 IMRT uses very sophisticated computer hardware and software that enables radiation oncologists to sculpt the beams to the three-dimensional shape of the tumor and vary the radiation dose within a single beam.
 This allows for the delivery of higher, more effective doses to the tumor while minimizing radiation exposure of surrounding normal tissue.

 Linear Accelerator (External Beam Radiation) – St. Joseph’s linear accelerator is capable of delivering a wide variety of radiation energies, depending on individual patient needs.
 The Varian 21EX accelerator can be preprogrammed to conform to the exact shape and size of the tumor site for specific areas of the body, eliminating the risk of irradiating healthy tissue.
 The high-powered linear accelerator provides the prescribed dose of radiation therapy in approximately 30 seconds, allowing for short patient treatment sessions.

 Pediatric Radiation – Pediatric radiation oncologists are skilled in treating childhood cancers with radiation doses very different from those used for adults.
 Additionally, they always consider their patient's future, designing treatment plans not only for their young patients at the time of diagnosis, but also tailoring the plans to reduce the burden of long-term serious side effects.

-St. Joseph’s Regional Medical Center radiation therapy treatment appointments can be made by calling 973.754.2675 from Monday through Friday, 7 a.m. to 3 p.m.
+St. Joseph’s University Medical Center radiation therapy treatment appointments can be made by calling 973.754.2675 from Monday through Friday, 7 a.m. to 3 p.m.